thejessleigh/betterreads/docs/client.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 Get all the books for a given query.
 This will return all books where the title/author/genre fields show matches.
 Sorted by popularity on Goodreads.
 Note that if you use a broad search term this operation could take a while.
-Also bear in mind that the Goodreads API terms and conditions limit each application to 1 request/second per endpoint.
-This client function does not throttle requests.

 params: